WHAT IS HAY ART STUDIO?

 Support workers are welcome.

 Health Professionals, GP's, Psychiatrists, Psychologists please use the REFERRAL button

 Have you got images saved on your phone that you would like to create into a painting but not sure how to go about it?
 Or have you thought you would like to do something for yourself?
 Or while the kids are at school, you can have a morning to learn how to paint?
 Hayley is a multi-award-winning Mixed Media Artist in Queensland and is happy to share with you her tips, tricks and skills

 (includes all materials)

-Email Hayley or submit a form to arrange a suitable time
+Email Hayley or submit a form to arrange a suitable time and extra details.

 *Home visits available for Moreton Bay region with added travel coat